Angela Boškin

 Angela Boškin (21 May 1885 – 28 July 1977) was the first professionally trained Slovenian nurse and social worker in Yugoslavia.
 After training in Austria, she worked as a military nurse during World War I. At the end of the conflict, with her housing and work permits made invalid, she was transported to the new Kingdom of Serbs, Croats and Slovenes, where she became the first public health nurse.
 Designing programs to teach basic courses in maternity and childcare, Boškin was able to reduce infant mortality rates.
 She founded and served as the head of the first nursing association of Slovenia.

 Early life

-Boškin was born on 21 May 1885 in Piuma, in the Princely County of Gorizia and Gradisca of Austria-Hungary.
-Her father was a blacksmith, but was able to find little work to feed his nine children.
+Angela Boškin was born on 21 May 1885 in Piuma, in the Princely County of Gorizia and Gradisca of Austria-Hungary.
+Her father was a blacksmith, but he was able to find little work to feed his nine children.
 After completing her primary education in Piuma, at age 20, Boškin was sent to Vienna to keep house for her older brother and help him in his store.
 After seven years, she decided she wanted her own career.
 Boškin enrolled in nursing school in 1912 and did her practical training at Ernst Wertheim's clinic, graduating in 1914.